 J. B. Taylor Summer Home Turned Into Pine Tree Point Club By Thomson Family

 Taylor, no stranger to extravagant homes, was divorced from Emma Flower Taylor and shared the palatial brownstone mansion in Watertown that was built for them in the 1890s by Governor Roswell P. Flower.
-After the divorce in 1910, Taylor would go on to purchase the likes of the Van Brunt mansion on Washington Street, later known as the White House inn, as well as the Sterling Mansion at Sterling Place and re-developed downtown’s “the New” Hotel Woodruff.
+After the divorce in 1910, Taylor would purchase the likes of the Van Brunt mansion on Washington Street, later known as the White House Inn, as well as the Sterling Mansion at Sterling Place and re-developed downtown’s “the New” Hotel Woodruff.

-Dr. Robinson and his wife, Mrs. Sallie Taylor Robinson, granddaughter to J. B. Taylor, would purchase the mansion from Mark S. Wilder estate who had purchased it from Taylor’s 2nd wife, Edith Taylor Greenwood, then remarried in 1929 to Richard Fairchild Greenwood, two years after Taylor’s death in 1927.
+Dr. Robinson and his wife, Mrs. Sallie Taylor Robinson, granddaughter to J. B. Taylor, would purchase the mansion from Mark S. Wilder’s estate, who had purchased it from Taylor’s 2nd wife, Edith Taylor Greenwood, then remarried in 1929 to Richard Fairchild Greenwood, two years after Taylor’s death in 1927.
 The summer home’s estimated value at that time was $250,000 (the equivalent of $4.2 million in 2022.)